 Here, the professionals at Rapids Sheet Metal Works Inc share five reasons why covering your air conditioner doesn’t need to be on your fall to-do list and what you should do instead.

-1. Your AC Unit Isn’t Damaged by Snow
+1. Your AC can Handle Snow

-Exterior AC units are built to withstand harsh weather conditions like snow in the wintertime.
-These units are built with durable materials and components that can handle the outdoor elements without damage.
-The coils and fins of the unit are specially developed to resist corrosion, and the housing is crafted to protect the internal components from moisture and debris.
+Outdoor AC units are designed to withstand harsh weather conditions like snow in the wintertime.
+These machines are built with solid materials and parts that can handle the outdoor elements without damage.
+The coils and fins of the unit are engineered to resist corrosion, and the housing is designed to protect the internal components from moisture and debris.

 2. Covering Your Air Conditioner Can Cause Mold

-Rather than covering the unit, instead make sure the unit has proper drainage and keep the area around the unit cleared of debris, allowing for efficient airflow and preventing moisture buildup.
+Instead of covering the unit, instead make sure the unit has proper drainage and keep the area around the unit cleared of debris, allowing for efficient airflow and preventing moisture buildup.